Susan Smith Blakely: In Her Own Words

 Ms. Blakely graduated from the University of Wisconsin with distinction and from Georgetown Law where she was a teaching fellow.
 Her diverse background includes private practice with law firms, specializing in litigation and land use law, experience in both state and federal courts and before administrative commissions and boards, and service in the public sector as Chief of Staff for an elected official.
 Ms. Blakely also has published several comprehensive articles in academic law journals.

 After 25 years of practice and public service, Ms. Blakely retired as a law firm partner in 2006.
-She and her husband Bill, who is also a lawyer, live in Great Falls, Virginia, and have two children: Elizabeth, a graduate of the University of Virginia and Seton Hall University School of Law; and Derick, also a graduate of the University of Virginia, who is a consultant with an international government and business services firm.
+She and her husband Bill, who is also a lawyer, live in Great Falls, Virginia, and have two children: Elizabeth, a graduate of the University of Virginia and Seton Hall University School of Law; and Derick, also a graduate of the University of Virginia, who is a first year law student at the University of Baltimore Law School.
 When she is not writing, Susan enjoys reading, playing the piano, gardening, skiing, traveling, and being with family and friends.

 Best Friends at the Bar: What Women Need to Know about a Career in the Law is Ms. Blakely’s first book.
 Her second book, Best Friends at the Bar: The New Balance for Today’s Woman Lawyer was released by Wolters Kluwer Law & Business in July 2012.
 She has additional books planned for the Best Friends at the Bar series.